tamas-p/hisma/packages/hisma/README.md

 ![hisma_light_machine](doc/resources/hisma_light_machine.png)

 We see that we have one machine and its name is lightMachine.
 The machine is active as indicated by the red dashed line of the state machine.
 We see the active state is S.off (indicated by its red color) and that E.turnOn event is valid (indicated by the light blue event name) from this state (that leads us to the S.on state).
-In the web browser you can click on this event to trigger it.
+In the visma user interface in the web browser you can click on this event to trigger it.

 Now let's create a play function to play around with our newly created state machine.
 It will turn on and off the machine with one sec interval between operations: